Global Bioeconomy Alliance

 About

 The idea of the Global Bioeconomy Alliance is the installation of a strong network of universities all over the world, which are leading in the field of bioeconomy.
 The intension is to strengthen the cooperation in research and teaching by workshops, common projects as well as staff exchange to transfer knowledge and expertise.
-The strong nucleus will be composed off the Technical University of Munich (Germany), the University of Queensland (Australia) and the Universidade Estadual Paulista (Brazil), which are top-level universities of these countries, and have a strong expertise in research connected to bioeconomy aspects.
+The strong nucleus is composed of the Technical University of Munich (Germany), the University of Queensland (Australia) and the Universidade Estadual Paulista (Brazil), later joined by Danish Technical University (Denmark), which are top-level universities in their regions, and which have a strong expertise in research connected to bioeconomy aspects.

 The focus of the alliance is to strengthen the external impact of research and teaching in the field of bioeconomy and to create a brand for this global network.
 Further partners all over the world will be welcome to strengthen the alliance and participate in the realization of a global bioeconomy and biobased industry.